 The request for a query of the audit trail cannot contain a range of unique object identifiers.
-This is an error on IMiS®/Client.

 ERR: "Unknown collection management operation '<character>'."

 The request contains a collection management value that is not allowed.
 The values C (Delete collection) and I are allowed.
 This is an error on IMiS®/Client.